vippsas/vipps-solutions/auth0/PaymentFlowAuth0.md

 When creating the `UserCreateRequest`, it is important to specify the following parameters:

-* `Email` - email of the user provided by the Vipps UserInfo endpoint.
+* `Email` - email of the user provided by the Userinfo endpoint.
 * `VerifyEmail`- must be set to `false` to prevent Auth0 from requesting email verification.
 * `Password` - will not be used by the user and should be set to an unknown GUID.
-* `FullName` - the name of the user provided by the Vipps UserInfo endpoint.
+* `FullName` - the name of the user provided by the Userinfo endpoint.
-* `UserId` - must be set to `sub` provided by Vipps to make sure the Auth0 users will be linked correctly.
+* `UserId` - must be set to `sub` provided by the Userinfo endpoint to make sure the Auth0 users will be linked correctly.

 A complete implementation of checking if a user exists and creating it if not can look like this: